scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 602,"}bedrock.cube.rule.processfeeders"
 ```

 These first couple of lines specify the version and the name of the process.
 How do I know this?
 Wim pointed me in the direction of the codes in the TM1 docs, notably the file at ```tm1_64/TM1JavaApiDocs/constant-values.html``` which contains a list of constants in the docs for the old Java API.
 It turns out that these correspond to the codes that start each line in the pro file.
+I've scraped the codes and there is full [table detailing them](#table-of-codes) at the end of this post.

 As it goes on, you can see, each line is simply a code and either a numeric value or a string.
 I'm not sure why ```C:\TM1Data\Bedrock3\Data\Excel.RUX``` is there, it doesn't seem relevant in the context of what this process is doing.
 Looking at the codes, those are the settings for the ```datasourcename``` and ```datasourcenameforserver```.
 So I reckon they can actually go.